antonkoetzler/antonkoetzler/README.md

 # About Me
 1. Half Brazilian and fluent in Portuguese & English
-2. I live in Florianopolis, SC, Brazil 🎉
+2. I live in Florianopolis, Santa Catarina, Brazil 🎉
 3. I've been programming seriously since 2019

 # Technologies, Languages, and Frameworks I use